Emma Jackson (Home and Away): Reception

 For her portrayal of Emma, Minogue received a nomination for the Logie Award for Most Popular Actress in 1989.
 Holy Soap named Minogue as one of Home and Away's "Sexiest girls ever".
 Despite only being on-screen for a couple of months, David Brown from TV Week opined "as the rebellious Emma Jackson, Dannii is already one of Home and Away's most popular characters with Australian viewers."
+Sopalife's Ellie Genower stated that viewers "were in for a shock" if they were expecting Mingoue's character to be like the "girl-next-door" character Charlene Robinson from the rival soap opera, Neighbours, played by Minogue's sister Kylie Minogue.
+Genower profiled Emma's appearance upon her arrival as a "full-on punk, dressed in leather with jet black hair and heavy make-up."